-Control-line model airplanes engage in precision aerobatics, combat (dogfighting), racing, Navy Carrier, speed and scale competition.
+Control-line model airplane pilots engage in Precision Aerobatics, Combat (dogfighting), Racing, Navy Carrier, Speed and Scale competition.
 There are special interest groups for each type of CL competition, which work with the AMA to organize national contests and oversee the rules.
-The special interest groups are:

-In the Pacific Northwest, the control-line fliers and clubs are linked by the Flying Lines Web site, an independent site that covers all facets of control-line model aviation.
+In the Pacific Northwest, the control-line fliers and clubs are linked by Flying Lines, an independent website that covers all facets of control-line model aviation.
 There's a calendar of events, contest results, technical articles, Northwest standings and records, club news, and more.
 If you live in AMA Dist.
 XI (Washington, Oregon, Idaho, Montana, Alaska), or British Columbia, you're part of the Flying Lines CL family.
-Feel free to browse the Web site, and send your comments and contributions to the editor, John Thompson.
+Feel free to browse the website, and send your comments and contributions to the editor, John Thompson.

 More general information about control-line flying in the Pacific Northwest is available on the control-line links page.